Minimum Wage in India: Rates, Trends & Compliance

 How often is the minimum wage reviewed in India?

-Under the Minimum Wages Act, 1948, wages must be reviewed at least every five years.
+Under the Minimum Wages Act, 1948, wages must be reviewed at intervals not exceeding five years.
 However, many states revise wages annually or biannually, adjusting for inflation and economic conditions.

 What is the minimum wage vs. living wage in India?